 Ann Hull Kuster has been a Licensed Independent Social Worker for 36 years, working in the field of eating disorders and addictions for the past 22 years.
 She is the owner of The Hull Institute, LLC, a private outpatient counseling practice in Northeast Ohio specializing in the treatment of eating disorders and addictions.

-In 2020, Ann formed Hull House Recovery Residences.
-The home is a 501(c)(3) not-for-profit, charity organization.
+In 2020, Ann formed Hull House Real Recovery, formally known as Hull House Recovery Residences, a 501(c)(3) not-for-profit, charity organization.
 Being a not-for-profit always made sense to Ann; HHRR is not about the money.
-“We developed HHRR to fill an unmet need: Accountability, Connection and Love after treatment for an eating disorder and/or an addiction.”
+“We developed HHRR to fill an unmet need: Accountability, Connection and Love after treatment for an eating disorder and/or addiction.”

-In choosing the name Hull House Recovery Residences, Ann is continuing the work of Hull House Settlement Home, the first of its kind in the country.
+In choosing the name Hull House Real Recovery, Ann is continuing the work of Hull House Settlement Home, the first of its kind in the country.
 Starting in 1889 in Chicago, Hull House provided free housing for immigrant families.
-Jane Addams and her team of women began a movement in this country to address poverty and inequity, especially amongst women and children.
+Jane Addams and her team of women began a movement to address poverty and inequity, especially amongst women and children.
 They fought for reform and social justice.
 They fought for women’s rights, healthcare reform, and equality for marginalized populations.

-People with eating disorders, and more so, those with co-occurring addiction and trauma, are still a much-marginalized group of people in this country.
-Research is underfunded; clinicians and physicians don’t know how to treat and often refuse to treat eating disorders and addictions.
+People with eating disorders, and more so, those with co-occurring addiction and trauma, are still a very marginalized group of people.
+Research is underfunded; clinicians and physicians don’t know how, and often refuse, to treat eating disorders and addictions.
 Families and friends cannot truly appreciate the challenge’s people with these brain disorders face every day.

-All this leaves people with an eating disorder and/or addiction without support and resources as they do the most challenging work: finding lasting recovery, self-love, and giving and receiving love in connection with others.
+All this leaves people with an eating disorder and/or addiction without support and resources as they undergo the most challenging journey: finding lasting recovery, self-love, and giving and receiving love in connection with others.
 These individuals deserve the support and resources they need to create a life worth living; a life worth sharing.